speaker

 Charles Duncan

 Hi, thanks for the question.
-Can you help just elaborate on the percentage of patients that are both on OxyBate and wake-hates and has that changed with time?
+Can you help just elaborate on the percentage of patients that are both on oxibate and weight gates.
+And has that changed with time?
 I'm just trying to gauge also the reimbursement response.
 Has that been the same?
 Is it more difficult?
 You just mentioned there's so much growth that comes from the REMS doctors.
-So I'm just wondering if reimbursement has changed and do you foresee any changes once, if erections come in the market in terms of reimbursing all these products in the pharmacy market?
+So I'm just wondering if reimbursement has changed.
+And do you foresee any changes if erections come in the market in terms of reimbursing all these products in a polypharmacy market?
 Thank you.

 speaker

 Yeah, good morning, Frank.
 Thanks for your question.
 Thanks for hanging in there.
-Jeff?
+Jeff, sir?
 Sure.
-Frank, the percentage of patients that are on both wake-hates and on OxyBate has been relatively consistent.
-It's been like low double digits like in the teens, probably for about the last couple of years.
-And the reimbursement landscape has been modestly consistent with where we are.
-Obviously with the introduction of more generic OxyBates, it's going to be, quote, easier to potentially get concomitant use.
+Frank, the percentage of patients that are on both WAKIX and on OXYBATE has been relatively consistent.
+It's been like low double digits, like in the teens, probably for about the last couple of years.
+And yeah, the reimbursement landscape has been modestly consistent with where we are.
+Obviously, with the introduction of more generic OXYBATE, it's going to be, quote, easier to potentially get concomitant use.
 Certain plans are obviously looking at this category and disease area.
-But again, remembering this is a rare orphan space, there's not a lot of patients.
-It's not very high on a managed care plan.
+But again, remembering this is a rare orphan space.
+There's not a lot of patients.
+It's not very high on a managed cares plan.
 For a lot of them, it's more costly to put in additional administrative steps given the limited number of patients.
-But obviously moving forward, there's likely going to be a number of potential branded products that could be introduced later in the decade.
-Obviously time will tell how managed care will look at this.
-But overall, rare orphan categories tend to not be as highly managed as other categories given there's a limited number of patients.
+But obviously, moving forward, there's likely going to be a number of potential branded products that could be introduced later in the decade.
+Obviously, time will tell how managed care will look at this.
+But overall, rare orphan categories tend to not be as highly managed as other categories, given there's a limited number of patients.
 It's not a huge budget area.
 I think our goal is to continue to provide meaningful enhancements.
-Obviously the GR and the HD program are really going to be able to hopefully provide some enhanced efficacy.
-Maybe that can end up helping to potentially reduce the amount of controlled substances patients take, reduce the amount of stimulants, potentially oxidate, which obviously would be extremely favorable not only for the patients but also the payers.
+Obviously, the GR and the HD program are really going to be able to hopefully provide some enhanced efficacy.
+Maybe that can end up helping to, you know, potentially reduce the amount of controlled substances patients take, reduce the amount of stimulants, potentially oxidate, which obviously would be extremely favorable not only for the patients but also the payers.
 Thank you.
 At this time, I would like to turn the call back over to Jeff Dano for any additional or closing remarks.
-Thanks, operator.
+Thanks, Operator.
 Thanks, everyone, for joining our call today.
-We were excited to hear from you.
-We hope to share with you the progress we are making in our robust late-stage pipeline and look forward to providing future updates.
-Thanks and have a great rest of your day.
-This does conclude today's Harmony Biosciences Third Quarter 2024 Financial Results Conference call.
-You may now disconnect your line and have...
+We were excited to share with you the progress we are making in our robust late-stage pipeline and look forward to providing future updates.
+Thanks, and have a great rest of your day.

 Disclaimer